cedricwalter/cedricwalter.github.io/_posts/2005-12-04-tomtom-rider-the-ultimate-counter-measure-against-street-radars.md

 What is really interesting is that Tom Tom use heavily Open Source software and redistribute as state by the GPL the modified source code (More to read at [www.tomtom.com/gpl](http://www.tomtom.com/gpl) )

-- Blowfish (The Blowfish Encryption Algorithm) -&gt; Maybe for encrypting the ROM or some sensitive data like MAPs
+- Blowfish (The Blowfish Encryption Algorithm) -> Maybe for encrypting the ROM or some sensitive data like MAPs
 - ClipUtils (The Cohen-Sutherland line clipping algorithm)
 - CoRDiC (Coordinate Rotation Digital Computer)
 - MD5 (MD5 message-digest algorithm)
-- Ogg-Vorbis (Tremor-variable)-&gt; Even If I have found no ogg vobis compatible file, wav seems to be supported through…
+- Ogg-Vorbis (Tremor-variable)-> Even If I have found no ogg vobis compatible file, wav seems to be supported through…

 <span style="color: #0000ff; font-family: Arial Black; font-size: large;"><span style="font-size: large;"><span style="color: #333333; font-family: Arial Black;"><span style="font-family: Arial Black; font-size: large;">![](/assets/images/2005/12/titel.jpg) **Where to Find POI Radars database?**